Why fetch() API method is used?

 The fetch() method is used to send the requests to the server without refreshing the page.
 It is an alternative to the XMLHttpRequest object.
 We will be taking a fake API which will contain Array as an example and from that API we will show to DELETE data by fetch API method by making custom HTTP library.
 The API used in this tutorial is: https://jsonplaceholder.typicode.com/users/2

-Now in app.js file, first of all instantiate DeleteHTTP class.
-Then by http.delete prototype function send url to the to the library.js file.
-Further in this there are two promises to be resolved.
-First is for any response data and the second is for any error.
+Now in app.js file, first instantiate DeleteHTTP class.
+Then by http.delete prototype function send URL to the library.js file.
+Further, in this, there are two promises to be resolved.
+The first is for any response data and the second is for any error.

 Output: Open index.html file in the browser then right click-> inspect element->console.
 The following output you will see for DELETE request: